 Read our latest ebriefings, covering a range of information about the legal issues affecting you in your sectors.
 Sign up to receive the emails as soon as the ebriefing is live.

-Join us at our events covering the latest topics in your sector; we offer advice, guidance and workshops in Birmingham, London and Manchester.
+Sign up to events and webinars covering the latest topics in your sector; we offer advice, guidance and workshops in Birmingham, London and Manchester.
 Sign up to receive the latest invitations.

 Read our latest newsletters, covering a range of information about the legal issues affecting you in your sectors.
 Sign up to Newsroom to receive our newsletters as soon as they are released.

 What is a post-nuptial agreement and why do people enter it?
 Find out more in this ebriefing.

 This ebriefing considers the Government’s proposals to simplify the procurement procedures, as set out in Chapter 3 of the Green Paper entitled “Using the right procurement procedures”.

 In the second of a two-part episode, trainee solicitors Tom Corrigan, Precious Melia and Sike Olawale discuss what a training contract looks like at Anthony Collins Solicitors.

 Cases involving large-scale IT contracts are quite rare and the recent case provides a useful judgement for matters involving digital transformation projects which have gone wrong.